Adult Swim (Australia): History

 Some series that aired on Adult Swim have been released to Region 4 DVD by Madman Entertainment, including shows that have never been shown on Australian television before, such as Metalocalypse, Minoriteam, 12 oz.
-Mouse, Xavier Renegade Angel.
+Mouse, Assy McGee, Xavier Renegade Angel.
 The Aqua Teen Hunger Force Colon Movie Film for Theaters has also been quietly released to DVD.

 Some Adult Swim shows have also aired on SBS 2, and in October 2013 full episodes and short clips were made available on their website.
-Shortly after it they soon started to sell their DVDs on the website.
+Shortly after, they started to sell their DVDs on the website.

 In October 2013, Turner Broadcasting in partnership with MCM Media and Movideo launched a video on demand service Adult Swim Australia.
 The initial offering includes a library of 1500 Adult Swim videos including full episodes and short clips.

 In June 2016, Nine Network and Turner Broadcasting System signed a 2-year deal to broadcast Adult Swim programs on 9Go! every Saturday and Sunday night.
-Starting September 1, 2016, Rick and Morty aired on Thursday nights.
+Starting 1 September 2016, Rick and Morty aired on Thursday nights.
 Adult Swim aired their own Fish Center.

 From late 2017 until 2018 Madman Entertainment started streaming Adult Swim on their anime streaming website Animelab.

 Despite starting off it broadcasting in both Australia and New Zealand, Adult Swim does not currently air in New Zealand.

-In 2018, Adult Swim Australia started up an Instagram page promoting and posting videos of their content.
+In August 2017, Adult Swim Australia created an Instagram page promoting and posting videos of their content.

-In November 2019, Adult Swim is no longer broadcast on 9Go!.
+In November 2019, Adult Swim stopped broadcasting on 9Go!.

 In May 2022, Stan started streaming Adult Swim shows.